Pradip Bhattarai

 Pradip Bhattarai (प्रदिप भट्टराइ; also spelled Pradeep) is a Nepalese screenwriter and film director.
 He made his directorial debut in 2016 with the film Jatra.
 It was a heist-comedy film which was produced by Singe Lama and Yadav Poudel under the banner of Shatkon Arts.
 The film was commercially successful.
 Since then he directed two other films, Shatru Gate in 2018, and Jatrai Jatra in 2019, both of which were commercially successful.
 Bhattarai is also one of the judges of the first Nepali comedy-reality TV show Comedy Champion.
+He has been associated with renowned Nepali comic actors Maha Jodi since the early 2000s.

 Early life

-Bhattarai was born on 6th Aug 1983 in Sarlahi.
+Bhattarai was born on 6 August 1983 in Sarlahi.